Financial Benchmarking Best Practices for Small Businesses

 Revisiting the Benchmarks

 Staying on a continuous path of improvement and advancement is a commitment that requires a habitual reassessment of processes already in place.
-If an organization seems complacent with the implementation of these changes, it would create an assumption that one-time benchmarking provided permanent solutions.
+If an organization seems complacent with the implementation of these changes, it would create an assumption that one-time financial benchmarking provides permanent solutions.
 The reality is that this is a false sense of security that can cause serious damage to the company’s performance potential.

 Bonus Tip – Start Early On